How to Find a Wedding Photographer (Updated for 2020)

 The most expensive photographer does not mean the best photographer.
 However, give some thought to experience.
 Experienced photographers with a reputation for outstanding work will charge more than well-meaning beginners.
 When looking back on your wedding photos in years to come, you want to revel in their beauty.

 You don’t have to go for the most expensive photographer.
-But consider if you can save money in other areas, such as decorations, that can boost your wedding photography budget.
+But consider if you can save money in other areas, such as wedding decorations, that can boost your wedding photography budget.
 You’ll probably be glad you did.

 Most wedding photographers have wedding photography packages that include an expensive and exquisite album that are difficult to resist.
 The album merely adds to the cost of the wedding photographer.
 If you are trying to save money, opt just for pictures.
 You can put together your own album.
 Drop hints to family around the holidays that a wedding photo album would be a welcome gift.
 This means you can allocate your entire photography budget toward actual pictures.